Who We Are

 Only those who are vetted and assessed as being without access to financial funding are helped.

-We target the Muslim community to donate to us Zakat – the annual Muslim ritual to assist the poor.
+We also will request the Muslim community every year, to donate to us Zakat – the annual Muslim ritual to assist the poor.
+Or Eid Ul Adha donations.

 Why Support Us?

-We socially mobilise local artisans, rural farmers and villagers, poverty stricken folks, by working directly, at grass roots level.
-Volunteers are mostly local Bangaldeshis and led by founder, Yasmin Choudhury, herself a British citizen who is of Bangladeshi heritage.
+We socially mobilise refugees, local artisans, rural farmers and villagers, poverty-stricken folks, by working directly, at grassroots level.
+Volunteers are mostly local Bangladeshis and led by founder, Yasmin Choudhury, herself a British citizen who is of Bangladeshi heritage.
 She can speak the local dialect and is well known amongst the local people we work with.

-The good will and trust we garner at grass root level allows us to get projects up and running quickly to help us effect change.
+The goodwill and trust we garner at the grassroots level, allows us to get projects up and running quickly to help us effect change.
 As a charity, this is what makes us unique.
+And we also work to protect and preserve heritage skills such as Tatreez the cultural embroidery technique unique to Palestine as well as Jamdani, the ancient art of muslin weaving in Bangladesh.
+Please support us?